confluentinc/librdkafka/INTRODUCTION.md

 in conjunction with using the high-level KafkaConsumer interface (see rdkafka.h or rdkafkacpp.h)

-Offset management is also available through a local offset file store, where the offset is periodically written to a local file for each topic+partition according to the following topic configuration properties:
+Offset management is also available through a deprecated local offset file, where the offset is periodically written to a local file for each topic+partition according to the following topic configuration properties:

-  * `auto.commit.enable`
+  * `enable.auto.commit`
   * `auto.commit.interval.ms`
   * `offset.store.path`
   * `offset.store.sync.interval.ms`

+The legacy `auto.commit.enable` topic configuration property is only to be used with the legacy low-level consumer.
+Use `enable.auto.commit` with the modern KafkaConsumer.

-There is currently no support for offset management with ZooKeeper.
+There is no support for offset management with ZooKeeper.

+##### Auto offset commit

+The consumer will automatically commit offsets every `auto.commit.interval.ms` when `enable.auto.commit` is enabled (default).

+Offsets to be committed are kept in a local in-memory offset store, this offset store is updated by `consumer_poll()` (et.al) to store the offset of the last message passed to the application (per topic+partition).

+##### At-least-once processing
+Since auto commits are performed in a background thread this may result in the offset for the latest message being committed before the application has finished processing the message.
+If the application was to crash or exit prior to finishing processing, and the offset had been auto committed, the next incarnation of the consumer application would start at the next message, effectively missing the message that was processed when the application crashed.
+To avoid this scenario the application can disable the automatic offset **store** by setting `enable.auto.offset.store` to false and manually **storing** offsets after processing by calling `rd_kafka_offsets_store()`.
+This gives an application fine-grained control on when a message is eligible for committing without having to perform the commit itself.
+`enable.auto.commit` should be set to true when using manual offset storing.
+The latest stored offset will be automatically committed every `auto.commit.interval.ms`.

+**Note**: Only greater offsets are committed, e.g., if the latest committed
+          offset was 10 and the application performs an offsets_store() with offset 9, that offset will not be committed.